The Best Guitar Humidifier & Case Hygrometers 2024

 The main downer is that it's one more guitar related gadget to worry about, which complicates guitar maintenance.
 But it is a necessary compromise if you want to better protect your instrument.

-If you're looking for a versatile hygrometer that can rest on the soundhole or in-case, then this one is for you.
+If you're looking for a versatile hygrometer that can rest on the soundhole or in-case, then this could be the best acoustic guitar humidifier for you.

 Specifications